Collective intelligence: Bottom-up processes

 Bottom-up processes include group composition, namely the characteristics of group members which are aggregated to the team level.
 An example of such bottom-up processes is the average social sensitivity or the average and maximum intelligence scores of group members.
 Furthermore, collective intelligence was found to be related to a group's cognitive diversity including thinking styles and perspectives.
 Groups that are moderately diverse in cognitive style have higher collective intelligence than those who are very similar in cognitive style or very different.
 Consequently, groups where members are too similar to each other lack the variety of perspectives and skills needed to perform well.
-On the other hand, groups whose members are too different seem to have difficulties to communicate and coordinate effectively.

 Serial vs Parallel processes

 For most of human history, collective intelligence was confined to small tribal groups in which opinions were aggregated through real-time parallel interactions among members.
 In modern times, mass communication, mass media, and networking technologies have enabled collective intelligence to span massive groups, distributed across continents and time-zones.
 To accommodate this shift in scale, collective intelligence in large-scale groups been dominated by serialized polling processes such as aggregating up-votes, likes, and ratings over time.
-While modern systems benefit from larger group size, the serialized process has been found to introduce substantial noise that distorts the collective output of the group.
 In one significant study of serialized collective intelligence, it was found that the first vote contributed to a serialized voting system can distort the final result by 34%.

 To address the problems of serialized aggregation of input among large-scale groups, recent advancements collective intelligence have worked to replace serialized votes, polls, and markets, with parallel systems such as "human swarms" modeled after synchronous swarms in nature.
 Based on natural process of Swarm Intelligence, these artificial swarms of networked humans enable participants to work together in parallel to answer questions and make predictions as an emergent collective intelligence.
 In one high-profile example, a human swarm challenge by CBS Interactive to predict the Kentucky Derby.
 The swarm correctly predicted the first four horses, in order, defying 542–1 odds and turning a $20 bet into $10,800.

 The value of parallel collective intelligence was demonstrated in medical applications by researchers at Stanford University School of Medicine and Unanimous AI in a set of published studies wherein groups of human doctors were connected by real-time swarming algorithms and tasked with diagnosing chest x-rays for the presence of pneumonia.
 When working together as "human swarms", the groups of experienced radiologists demonstrated a 33% reduction in diagnostic errors as compared to traditional methods.